Cannabis Licensing Types

-Cannabis manufacturers take the flower and trimmings of the cannabis plant and manufacture them into finished products like cannabis oils, edibles, and concentrates.
-Manufacturers are also responsible for packaging and labeling cannabis products in accordance with their state’s laws.
+Cannabis manufacturers take the flower and trimmings of the cannabis plant and process them into finished products like cannabis oils, edibles, and concentrates.
+Manufacturers are often also responsible for packaging and labeling cannabis products in accordance with state law.

-Note: “Manufacturers” and “processors” are often used interchangeably and the verbiage depends on the individual state.
+Note: “Manufacturers” and “processors” are often used interchangeably, and the terminology depends on the individual state.

-- Allow manufacturers the flexibility to utilize a full range of methods for processing cannabis, including traditional mechanical methods of extraction and the use of volatile or nonvolatile solvents.
+- Grant manufacturers the flexibility to utilize a full range of methods for processing cannabis, including traditional mechanical extraction methods and the use of volatile or nonvolatile solvents.

 - Manufacturing licensees should have the option to harvest cannabis at a cultivation facility.

-A laboratory testing license allows a facility to test cannabis and cannabis products for a variety of substances, including cannabinoids, pesticides, and residual solvents.
+A laboratory testing license allows a facility to test cannabis and cannabis products for their cannabinoid content, potency, and a variety of unwanted contaminants, such as heavy metals, pesticides, and residual solvents.
 The purpose of cannabis laboratory testing is to ensure that all cannabis products meet state safety and public health requirements, which enables businesses to foster a sense of transparency and trust with their consumers.
-There is a great deal of variance in testing requirements among states with legal cannabis, and there is a great need for standardization.
+There is notable variance in testing requirements among states with legal cannabis, and there is a great need for standardization.